MitchDroid/ZemogaApptest/README.md

 MVP Architecture with RxJava + Dagger2 + Retrofit2 +  using Kotlin.
 Includes

+# How to run
+- Download the code, build and run it!.. easy!

 # Libraries & Documents:
 - Dagger2: GitHub - google/dagger: A fast dependency injector for Android and Java.